almeydajuan/openinghours/README.md

 ### Vertx
 This is a list of the most popular frameworks in [Kotlin for server side](https://kotlinlang.org/docs/server-overview.html#frameworks-for-server-side-development-with-kotlin)

-I chose [Vertx](https://vertx.io/) because is simple to configure and the configuration is easy to read
+I chose [Vertx](https://vertx.io/) because is simple to set up and easy to understand

 ## TODO

+* Add the possibility to generate a fatjar and run it via console